Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

-The \textit{Hybrid Proximal Variational Smoother (HPVS)}, shown in Algorithm~\ref{alg:hybrid-gauss-markov-iterated-smoother}, combines elements of both the forward and reverse approaches to jointly leverage their structural advantages.
-In this scheme, the potential functions and log-normalizing terms are computed using both the backward recursion from the forward smoother in Algorithm~\ref{alg:forward-gauss-markov-backward-pass} and the forward recursion from the reverse smoother in Algorithm~\ref{alg:reverse-gauss-markov-forward-pass}.
-The resulting forward and reverse representations are then fused to compute the smoothed marginal distributions in parallel, as described in Corollary~\ref{cor:hybrid-markov}.
-The damping parameter can be adapted following either the forward or reverse update strategy, depending on implementation preferences.
+The \textit{Hybrid Entropic Variational Smoother (HEVS)}, shown in Algorithm~\ref{alg:hybrid-gauss-markov-iterated-smoother}, combines the two directional message recursions.
+In this scheme, the potential functions and log-normalizing terms are computed using both the backward pass from the forward smoother in Algorithm~\ref{alg:forward-gauss-markov-backward-pass} and the forward pass from the reverse smoother in Algorithm~\ref{alg:reverse-gauss-markov-forward-pass}.
+The resulting representations are then combined at the marginal level to compute the smoothed marginal distributions, as described in Corollary~\ref{cor:hybrid-markov}.
+The damping parameter can be adapted using either the forward or reverse dual objective to enforce the proximal constraint.

-All of the proposed methods share several favorable properties.
-First, the recursions are formulated in log-space, which improves numerical stability and mitigates issues related to underflow in long time horizons.
-Second, each recursion is inherently damped through a trust-region constraint, ensuring that updates remain well-behaved on the statistical manifold and avoiding erratic jumps in the posterior estimates.
-Finally, all algorithms exhibit linear time complexity with respect to the temporal dimension, making them scalable and practical for long sequences.
+All proposed methods share several favorable properties.
+First, the recursions are formulated through log-potentials and log-normalizing functions, which improves numerical stability and mitigates underflow over long time horizons.
+Second, each recursion is damped through a KL trust-region constraint, which controls the deviation between successive posterior iterates and reduces sensitivity to local approximation error.
+Finally, for fixed state dimension and fixed cost per local approximation step, all algorithms have linear time complexity with respect to the horizon $T$, making them scalable for long sequences.